a review of Prince Of Persia

 Furthermore, it may or may not be the game designers’ responsibility to, at this point, think of a reason why we are fighting these enemies.
 They’re not agile.
 They don’t seem capable of jumping.
 We jump onto their little platform and they jump out of the ink-hole and attack us, and we have to fight them if we want to go on.
 Why can’t we just keep going, and leave them on their little platform all alone?
 “Purification” eliminates all of the “Corruption” in an area, and we don’t get any “experience points” from killing the enemies, nor do we get any money, because there’s no shop in Prince of Persia, much less a town to house a shop.

 There’s just the temple, where we cash in our “Light Seeds” to buy abilities.
 Abilities are always activated by pressing the Triangle button (Y button on Xbox 360) at a special Ability Seal on the walls of the stages.
-The abilities are, scientifically speaking, lame as fuck.
+The abilities are, scientifically speaking, lame as heck.
 Every “ability” in the game is nearly impossible to explain in words without causing a Rabbi somewhere to have a boredom-related heart attack.
 They’re all just fancy ways to jump, with the girl emanating green or blue or red light and chanting fake Farsi while twirling in an imperceptibly different type of corkscrew.
 It’s quite insultingly obvious that the “abilities” are just keys to open locks.
 We can imagine it written on the whiteboard: “No keys!
 No locks!
 Keys and locks are trite!”
 A Castlevania game gives you the ability to double jump just seconds before it presents you with a wall that cannot be passed with a normal jump.
 Then it lets you use the double jump over and over again, to your heart’s content, even (especially) when not necessary.
 You will never single jump again.
 Prince of Persia must think it “gets” something about Castlevania that Castlevania doesn’t get, and maybe it does, because you can only use these lock-key abilities when they are needed.
 Though ultimately, if the goal of the game is to purify all of the “corrupted” lands and then return to the temple in the hub — if we are going to have to come back to the hub — what the hell does it matter what order we purify the lands in?
 In short, it’s blatantly obvious that the game designers wanted to incorporate “abilities” because they wanted the player to need to revisit the temple in the Hub World in between jaunts in the Danger Zone for the dumbfounding reason that forcing the player to revisit the hub makes the game feel more “complex” or “sophisticated”.
 We’re not arguing with this — it really does make the game feel more sophisticated.
 It’s just so transparent and phony.
 Did you guys play The Legend of Zelda: Phantom Hourglass?
-For all the shit we give Zelda games around here, that one had a pretty brilliant concept of revisiting.
+For all the stuff we give Zelda games around here, that one had a pretty brilliant concept of revisiting.
 Prince of Persia‘s is limp as hell.

 Maybe, if there was a story we really cared about, and there were people in the hub who told us what we should be doing, and if the things we should be doing involved buildings or structures of discernible shapes or purposes, or maybe if the “hub” was a “town” that had an “item shop” which was the only place we could buy things like “arrows” for our “bow”, the game would work seamlessly.
 In other words, the hub needs to be Always Necessary, or it needs to not be there at all.
 In its current state, the logistics of this game are screwy.
 This is a game where, when you pause it and a menu pops up, the headline above the menu literally says the words “PAUSE MENU”.
 This is a game where, the first time you open the map, a tutorial window pops up; the title line of the first window says “TUTORIAL”, and the text of the first window is “Welcome To The Map Tutorial”.
 Maybe this just means that the guys who wrote the tutorial windows weren’t the guys who drafted the game design.

 We’re being hard on this game because we realize it would have been one of our favorite games of all-time with just a bit more (ultimately very, very, very soul-crushingly tedious) work.
 It’s evident right now that just as much time was spent on the “production” aspect as was spent on the lavish art design.
 We read on Kotaku about how the PR guys and the production guys had a big pow-wow about how to get the game out to a wider audience, how they decided a reboot was in order, how they cooked up the Great Idea that the main character should be a hip wisecracker like the guy in that Uncharted game, because, we don’t know, some people kind of liked that guy.
 Then they went ahead and just hired the exact same voice actor.
 Like, these people are kind of dense, and we say this with objectivity.
 Hey, more work for Uncharted guy, so more power to him, though seriously.
 We’re pretty sure that with its gorgeous visuals — the art design alone qualifies Prince of Persia for the title of one of the best games of 2008 — would have sold the game as effectively as any PR up-puffing.
 It’s widely known that reviewers of games typically only ever mention things that the PR guys were cool enough to mention to them in between complimentary Pepperidge Farm Milano cookies, whether said things be lies or half-truths or three-quarter-truths, or what — this is how every review on the internet ended up proclaiming that Street Fighter IV is a “fighting game that embraces casual gamers”, when, once you drop one piranha into the pool, that couldn’t be further from the truth.
 What we’re saying is that any game can get a good review if you have enough Milano cookies to influence the right guy to say the right thing.
 All it takes is one review to convince every other reviewer that they either think the same thing or they’re not right, and then you end up with a big enough Metacritic score to appease your publisher.
 What we’re saying is, really, you can put whatever you want into the damn game.
 We have played your game, Prince of Persia team, and we know exactly what you like, and we know exactly what you want to make.
 We’re not going to attempt to spell it out to you for fear of pedantry (hint for the readers: implement sequences where the player is being chased).
-We’re just going to say: go ahead and fuckin’ do it, man.
+We’re just going to say: go ahead and heckin’ do it, man.
 You have Action Button Dot Net’s blessing — and that’s worth a lot more than we’re willing to reveal (winking smiley face).
 If you want to make a game that’s like Out of This World come home to find Halo sleeping on its bearskin rug, you can probably think of a lot sharper bullet points for the back of the box than “Earn New Abilities to Access New Areas”.
 Keep it raw and real, the way you, um, kept about seventy-five percent of this game raw and real.
 We know you’re capable of going on all the way.
 We hereby put you on academic probation, give your game two stars, and proclaim it one of the best games of 2008.
 Please don’t let us down with the sequel.